stratapp/stratapp-website/_people/grady-nerio.md

 layout: person

 ---
-20 years B2B SaaS business development experience, including ex-MD APAC for Concur and Coupa.
-Lateral thinker on product and go-to-market, and well connected internationally for sales, channels and partners.
+20 years B2B SaaS go-to-market experience, including ex-MD APAC for Concur (until the sale to SAP for $8.3bn) and Coupa.
+Lateral thinker on product and go-to-market.
+Well connected internationally for sales, channels, partners and Series A round investors.